 1. The Mountain Majesty (Blue Ridge Parkway and the Smokies)

-This linear journey is dedicated to the sublime beauty of the Appalachian Highlands, following one of America’s most iconic scenic drives from Virginia’s rolling hills to the majestic peaks of the Great Smoky Mountains.
+This linear journey is dedicated to the sublime beauty of the Appalachian Highlands.
+It follows one of the most famous east coast scenic drives from Virginia’s rolling hills to the majestic peaks of the Great Smoky Mountains.
 This is a classic nature-focused southeast road trip.

 Days 1-3: Virginia’s Blue Ridge Parkway (MP 0-217)